How to Avoid Underinsurance

 3. Property Damage: The extensive physical assets involved in food manufacturing, including processing equipment and inventory, are susceptible to damage from fires, equipment failures, and unforeseen accidents.

-4. Product Recalls: Contaminated or mislabeled products can necessitate costly and reputation-damaging recalls.
+4. Product Recalls: Contaminated or mislabelled products can necessitate costly and reputation-damaging recalls.
 Adequate product recall insurance becomes instrumental in managing the financial and reputational fallout.

 5. Business Interruption: Unpredictable events such as fires or equipment breakdowns can disrupt operations, resulting in significant revenue loss.
 Business interruption insurance provides a crucial safety net during such disruptions.